TBG

 • Standard is for our apartment door

-• Small is for the mailbox in the lobby, checked very occasionally
+• Small is for the mailbox in the lobby which we check about monthly

 Be sure to lock the door when you're not home or in bed.
 Things tend to go missing if doors are unlocked.